brandur/sorg/content/passages-drafts/002-japan.md

 Nothing will happen to you.

+> "If we knew what made Ishiguro behave as he did, we'd
+> understand this case."
+>
+> "I don't understand."
+>
+> "It's hard for an American to see him clearly," Connor
+> said.
+"Because in America, you think a certain amount of
+> error is normal.
+You expect the plane to be late.
+You
+> expect the mail to be undelivered.
+You expect the washing
+> machine to break down.
+You expect tings to go wrong all
+> the time.
+>
+> "But Japan is different.
+Everything works in Japan.
+In a
+> Tokyo train station, you can stand at a marked spot on
+> the platform and when the train stops, the doors open
+> right in front of you.
+Trains are on time.
+Bags are not
+> lost.
+Connections are not missed.
+Deadlines are met.
+> Things happen as planned.
+The Japanese are educated,
+> prepared, and motivated.
+They get things done.
+There's no
+> screwing around."

+It's not surprising that a fiction author engages in a little hyperbole for dramatic effect, but what _is_ surprising is that despite a little exaggeration, everything he's written is more or less true.
+Everyone's heard that trains in Japan are on time, but what you won't know unless you visit is that it's literally true.
+It's not that _most_ trains are on time, it's that right up to a miniscule margin of error, _all_ trains are on time. _All the time_.

+Everyone in Japan from Shinkansen conductors, to store clerks, to pop stars and CEOs takes their job seriously.

 ## Surprising things about Japan (#japan)

 * Convenience stores are the foundation of the country.